doanhtu07/my-terminal-dotfiles/README.md

 - If you don't follow this lifecycle, you can unexpectedly break the structure of your connections
 - You might end up having to manually remove the symlinks yourselves

+One broken example:

+- Remove some files or folders without unsyncing first
+- This causes old files and folders to be orphan links

 ---

 ### MacOS symlinks